how hard is to climb

 Best time to climb Kilimanjaro

-To increase your chances of success and ensure the best trekking conditions, we recommend the Best Time to Climb Kilimanjaro is during the driest and warmest times of the year, which fall between December to mid-March and mid-June to the end of October.
+The Best Time to Climb Kilimanjaro is during the driest and warmest times of the year, which fall between December to mid-March and mid-June to the end of October.
 However, keep in mind that these periods are also the busiest for Kilimanjaro climbers.

 In this guide, we’ll provide a breakdown of Kilimanjaro’s climbing season, alternative off-peak times to consider, and periods to avoid.
 We’ll also discuss other key factors to keep in mind as you plan your Mount Kilimanjaro adventure.

-Climbing Kilimanjaro During Full Moon
+Best time to Climb Kilimanjaro During Full Moon

 Ascending Mount Kilimanjaro during a full moon offers an unparalleled experience, as the summit and its breathtaking glaciers are illuminated by the bright moonlight, creating stunning views.
 In addition to the aesthetic benefits, trekking during this time also provides greater visibility throughout the climb, particularly during the final ascent to Uhuru Peak.